Cable Anchors

 Limitations

-• Higher cost than passive reinforcement
+• Higher materials cost than passive reinforcement

-• Specialized stressing equipment required
+• Specialized multi-strand stressing equipment required

-• Alignment tolerances critical for performance
+• Alignment tolerances critical for proper load transfer

 Technical Specifications